Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: The Proof of Theorem

-\begin{remark} We can not directly prove Theorem \ref{existence} due to the lack of the dynamic programming principle (Bellman principle) for the optimal value function $J(x)$.
+We have completed the proof. \end{proof} \begin{rem} We can not directly prove Theorem \ref{existence} due to the lack of the DPP for the optimal value function $J(x)$.
 Instead, we first establish Theorem \ref{existenceN} by applying the DPP to $J^N(x)$, and then derive Theorem \ref{existence} using (\ref{appN}) together with the fact that $\mathbf{H}_N\rightarrow \mathbf{H}$ as $N\rightarrow \infty$.
-Several important studies have addressed the dynamic programming principle for Epstein–Zin preferences in a discrete-time setting; see \cite{BJ18}, \cite{S22}, and \cite{SWZ24}.
+Several important studies have addressed the DPP for Epstein–Zin preferences in a discrete-time setting; see \cite{BJ18}, \cite{S22}, and \cite{SWZ24}.
 By contrast, in the continuous-time setting, it is not known ex ante whether a solution to the corresponding HJB equation exists.
-A key result is to establish the existence of a viscosity solution, while the dynamic programming principle (DPP) plays a central role in the proof. \end{remark}
+A key result is to establish the existence of a viscosity solution, while the DPP plays a central role in the proof. \end{rem}